dangviettuan/bghoard/libs/store/ui-formatters/README.md

-# store-ui-formatters
+# shared-ui-formatters

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test store-ui-formatters` to execute the unit tests.
+Run `nx test shared-ui-formatters` to execute the unit tests.